 Millions of people suffer real anxiety when it comes to visiting the dentist.
 It is estimated that 75% of Americans experience some amount of anxiety when it comes to seeing the dentist, and close to 10% have a genuine fear associated with dentistry.

 For many patients, dental visits were already a stressful experience, long before the pandemic even started.
-As we all know, social distancing, working from home, and avoiding social contact outside of the closest family affected mental health and overall well-being of many Americans.
-We’re seeing patients suffering from teeth grinding, gum disease and cavities due to a prolonged time between dental cleanings and appointments.
-It is very important to keep your dental health a priority during the pandemic to assure that your oral health does not cause any future discomfort.
-There are many ways our dental offices deal with patient’s anxiety.
+It is very important to keep your dental health a priority to assure that your oral health does not cause any future discomfort.
+More complex procedures may be needed due to a prolonged time between dental cleanings and appointments, which may further increase the anxiety of seeing a dental professional.
+There are many ways our dental offices deal with patients’ anxiety.
 Finding the right dentist is the key to minimizing your stress level and assuring a great visit.
-Communication is very important and during the appointment you will hear both, your dentist and hygienist, walking you thought the steps and asking how you are doing.
+Communication is very important and during the appointment you will hear both, your dentist and hygienist, walking you through the steps and asking how you are doing.

 Help For Dental Anxiety